Unfortunately, that meant we would have to take a break from our favorite vacation, cruising.

 How We Got Our Cruise For Free

 Every time we shop at Walmart we use Walmart Savings Catcher to find us savings.
 Basically, if Walmart finds a lower price, we get the difference in a gift card.
-If you’re unfamiliar with the program, I wrote a whole post about it here.
+If you’re unfamiliar with the program.

 Sadly, Walmart Savings Catcher no longer exists.
 However, we now use Walmart Grocery Pickup and their $10 off a $50 purchase Walmart Grocery promo codes to save money.

 We used $25 of our rewards to offset the items we bought for our cruise.
 We still needed $1,399.42 to pay for the rest of our cruise.